nimcoh0/Jdry/README.md

     </aspectj>

 ## Tester
-the setting depend on the kind of Test framework you are using . in this example we use testNG for tester setup see [Tester setup](https://github.com/nimcoh0/Jdry/wiki/Tester-pom-setup) copy the * avpr files to src\test\resources\schema in the Tester project
+the simple why is [quick start ](https://github.com/nimcoh0/Jdry/wiki/Quick-Start) or the setting depend on the kind of Test framework you are using . in this example we use testNG for tester setup see [Tester setup](https://github.com/nimcoh0/Jdry/wiki/Tester-pom-setup) copy the * avpr files to src\test\resources\schema in the Tester project